 No, I haven’t painted the cabinets.
 Shocker I know!
 There’s just something about them I love.
-The light colored wood adds to the farmhouse feel for me.
+The light-colored wood adds to the farmhouse feel for me.
 The kitchen is small but functional, especially for two people.
 I’m seriously thinking about painting the cabinets and would love to know what you think, but I love wood too.
 Maybe paint the lowers?

 On the opposite end of the kitchen is a breakfast nook.
 Since I’m a huge coffee snob, I opted to use this as my coffee nook instead.
-The antique pie safe and my coffee bar were also thrift furniture finds that has been restored.
+The antique pie safe and my coffee bar were also thrift furniture finds that have been restored.

 The lockers!
 Another great storage idea.
 I have always wanted a set of lockers and these were exactly what I was looking for.
-These are located just outside my bedroom and are the perfect hideout for misc items when company comes unexpectedly and I need to tidy up really quick.
+These are located just outside my bedroom and are the perfect hideout for misc items when the company comes unexpectedly and I need to tidy up really quick.
 They hold a lot of stuff.

 Bedroom | Summer Home Tour

 Ah yes… our bedroom is a retreat.
 Customized to our specifications, right down to the massive headboard made from doors.
 It was one of our first builds together in our new home.

 Finding the right wall color for our summer home tour bedroom makeover was a challenge but we settled with the perfect shade called Wall Street by Sherwin Willams.
 See the full bedroom makeover by clicking HERE.

 Once again, when I can make or add my personal spin to home decor, I do.
 The container for the flowers is actually painted glass from the Goodwill Store.
 Want to learn more about creating a rusty patina finish on glass, CLICK HERE.